VBF vs. GGF Higgs with Full-Event Deep Learning: Towards a Decay-Agnostic Tagger: Sample Preparation

 In our sample preparation, we let the Higgs decay to two photons and use their invariant mass cut to select the required Higgs production samples.
 Although we generate samples in this particular Higgs decay mode, as discussed in the Introduction, we will demonstrate later that the full-event classifiers trained on low-level inputs are actually agnostic to the Higgs decay products, in that their performance does not suffer when those decay products are removed.

-The samples used in the following analysis of this study are all extracted from the events passing the VBF pre-selection criteria, as inspired by experimental studies, that $N_{\gamma}\ge 2$, $120\le M_{\gamma\gamma}\le130$~GeV, $N_j\ge 2$, and $\Delta \eta_{jj}\ge 2$.
-We have generated 500k events each for the VBF and GGF samples and, after the VBF pre-selection, are left with 175k events for VBF and 140k for GGF.
+The samples used in the following analysis of this study are all extracted from the events passing the VBF pre-selection criteria, as inspired by experimental studies, that $N_{\gamma}\ge 2$, $120\le M_{\gamma\gamma}\le130$~GeV, $N_j\ge 2$, and $\Delta \eta_{jj}\ge 2$, with the jets in these criteria required to have $p_T>30$~GeV.
+We have generated 500k events each for the VBF and GGF samples and, after the VBF pre-selection, are left with 177k events for VBF and 139k for GGF.

 Throughout this paper, we consider VBF as the signal and GGF as the background.
 For all of the event-level classifiers, the generated samples are split into training, validation, and testing sets as indicated in Table~\ref{tab:BDTevt_number}.
 Since for any event we take the leading two jets as the samples of the jet-level classifier (i.e., jet-CNN), the numbers of the samples in different sets of the jet-level classifier are twice as those in Table~\ref{tab:BDTevt_number}.